neurodebian/neurodebian/sphinx/index.rst

 .. include:: sources_lists

 .. note::
-  Thanks to the Department of Experimental Psychology at the University of Mageburg, and the Department of Psychological and Brain Sciences at Dartmouth College for hosting a mirror.
+  Thanks to the `Department of Experimental Psychology at the University of Magdeburg`_, and the `Department of Psychological and Brain Sciences at Dartmouth College`_ for hosting a mirror.

   If your are interested in mirroring the repository, please see the :ref:`faq`.

+.. _Department of Experimental Psychology at the University of Magdeburg: http://apsy.gse.uni-magdeburg.de
+.. _Department of Psychological and Brain Sciences at Dartmouth College: http://www.dartmouth.edu/~psych

 Once this is done, you have to update the package index.
 Use your favorite package manager, e.g. synaptic, adept, or whatever you like.
 In the terminal